Coinsurance: Everything You Need to Know

 Cost Sharing Reduction (CSR) subsidies are provided to those who earn between 100-250% of the Federal Poverty Level.
 Such plans may cover 100 percent of medical costs after the deductible is met.
 CSR subsidies reduce coinsurance, copays, deductibles, and other out-of-pocket maximums by increasing the value of the plan itself.
 However, in order to benefit from this plan, you’ll need to prove that you make a certain reduced income, thereby proving that you meet the reduced income eligibility levels for obtaining the subsidy.

 If you would like to learn more about coinsurance, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.